PrintN/PrintN.github.io/content/en/about.md

 <h2>Contributions</h2>
 <details>
     <summary>AimStar</summary>
     <p>AimStar is an open-source external cheat for Counter-Strike 2.
 This was my first contribution to another open-source project.
-I added a hotkey for the ESP feature, which was simple to implement but very useful, as it allows players to play more naturally.</p>
+I added a hotkey for the ESP feature, which was simple to implement but very useful, as it allows players to play more naturally. <br><strong>Note: the official AimStar repo was flagged by GitHub</strong></p>
     <div class="technologies">
         <div class="tech-header">
             <h6>Technologies Used:</h6>